 FMLA requires covered employers to provide up to 12 weeks of

 unpaid job-protected leave to eligible employees for the following reasons:

-To care for the employee’s child after birth, or placement
+- To care for the employee’s child after birth, or placement

-- To care for the employee’s spouse, son or daughter, or parent, who has a serious health condition; or
+- To care for the employee’s spouse, son or daughter, or

-For a serious health condition that makes the employee
+- For a serious health condition that makes the employee

 Military Family Leave Entitlements

 on active duty or call to active duty status in the National Guard or Reserves

 in support of a contingency operation may use their 12-week leave entitlement to

 address certain qualifying exigencies.
 Qualifying exigencies may include

 certain financial and legal arrangements, attending certain counseling

 sessions, and attending post-deployment reintegration briefings.

 FMLA also includes a special leave entitlement that permits

 during a single 12-month period.
 A covered service member is a current member

 has a serious injury or illness incurred in the line of duty on active duty

-that may render the servicemember

-medically unfit to perform his or her duties
+that may render the service member medically unfit to perform his or her duties

 Benefits and Protections

 During FMLA leave, the employer must maintain the employee’s

 employee had continued to work.
-Upon return from FMLA leave, most
+Upon return from FMLA leave, most employees

 Use of FMLA leave cannot result in the loss of any

 Employees are eligible if they have worked for a covered

 and if at least 50 employees are employed by the employer within 75 miles.

 Definition of Serious Health Condition

-A serious health condition is an illness, injury, impairment, or physical or mental condition that involves
+A serious health condition is an illness, injury,

-condition that either prevents the employee from performing the
+provider for a condition that either prevents the employee from performing the

 participating in school or other daily activities.

 requirement may be met by a period of incapacity of more than three consecutive

 calendar days combined with at least two visits to a health care provider or

 one visit and a regimen of continuing treatment, or incapacity due to

 the definition of continuing treatment.

-MN Management & Budget – Revised: January 2009 Page 9
+MN Management & Budget – Revised: January 2009, Page 9

 Use of Leave

 An employee does not need to use this leave entitlement in

 when medically necessary.
-Employees must make reasonable efforts to
+Employees must make reasonable efforts to schedule

 Substitution of Paid Leave for Unpaid Leave